-What is the University of Saeks Public Interest Residency Program?
+What is the Saeks Public Interest Residency Program?

 Through the Saeks Public Interest Residency Program, students gain nearly two years of significant legal experience in public or government service while earning their J.D.
 The two-year program begins in a student’s 3L year and continues into the first post-graduate year.
 During the 3L year, the student will work at a partner organization and participate in a complementary classroom component with other scholars in the program.
 After graduating and taking the bar exam, the graduate will return to the partner organization as a full-time paid employee for one full year post-graduation.

 How do I prepare to be selected for the program?

-Students apply in January of their 2L year.
+Students apply in spring of their 2L year.
 Interested students should discuss the program with their career counselor and verify their graduation requirements, paying special attention to the requirements for in-class coursework and required upper-division classes.
 Interested students should review selection criteria listed below.

 How do I apply for the Saeks Public Interest Residency Program?

 Applications are due in February each year.
 The application is posted on Symplicity.
 Students can apply for one or more partner organizations through individual postings.
 Applicants will provide: (1) resume; (2) cover letter; (3) unofficial transcript; (4) list of references; and (5) writing sample.